In all the years I worked in Hollywood, I never once asked for an autograph.

 I had to seize the moment–or be seized.

-I think at one point, Chuck was talking into his cufflink–as if I wouldn’t notice.
-Please, I grew up on Get Smart.
+One guy, who looked like a mall cop named “Chuck,” started talking into his cufflink–as if I wouldn’t notice.
+(Please, I grew up on Get Smart.)

 He wasn’t going to stop me from getting the autograph I needed for my son.